joecorcoran/corcoran.online/_posts/2015-08-02-conference-lineups.md

 [Eurucamp has an anonymous process](https://cfp.eurucamp.org/guide).
 The Ruby Manor organisers [wrote an entire web application](http://vestibule.rubymanor.org/the-vestibule-process) to guide the conference content.
 But as non-organisers we don't need to be passive.
-As attendees, our job is to vote with our money.
+As attendees, our job is obviously to vote with our money.
 Within our means &#8212; or the means of our company perks &#8212; we can choose to attend the conferences that best reflect our social values!
-Let's reward conferences like Eurucamp, which promote diversity over heroes.
+But we can also change the way we talk about conference to promote events like Eurucamp, which value diversity over heroes.

 ## Further reading